Hendricks-Laboratory/OT2Control/auto_mode_validation.md

 ## Current status

 The Auto mode branch has passed the main optimizer/protocol validation milestone for mixed mask optimization and volume-safe recipe generation.
-It has also passed a major output-validation milestone for condition-level logging, lambda progress plotting, GP heatmaps, terminal-output capture, and debug-folder organization.
+It has also passed a major output-validation milestone for condition-level logging, lambda progress plotting, GP heatmaps, terminal-output capture, debug-folder organization, notebook-ready report formatting, and read-only design-space plot/report integration.

 ## Validated